Manish4567jkl/Physics-Sandbox/Readme.md

-# 🌸 Something Bouncy 🌼
+# 🌸 Physics Clusterfuck 🌼

 ### A playful physics playground where everything wobbles, tumbles, and reacts in the most satisfying way.
 Tweak **gravity, mass, and wind** in **sandbox mode**, or jump into different game modes where physics takes center stage.